--Ernest Hemingway, "The Sun Also Rises"

 "Why" the business; hiring decisions; who is the customer; developing associates; the quality of being special; ethics; changing environments; and exemplary performance or execution, not just what's required.

-Those ingredients, which necessitate maintenance, contribute to a healthy corporate culture, the most overlooked competitive advantage.
+Those ingredients necessitate maintenance and contribute to a healthy corporate culture, the most overlooked competitive advantage.

 -Who are the guardians?